 But now, if the customer is not successful, no amount of good rapport with the customer can help you.
 The whole company has to work together and be customer success focused to create the WOW factor for the customers so that they stick with you.

-The customer support department act as product experts but the customer success department are domain experts who help customers achieve their business outcomes.
+Furthermore, the customer support department act as product experts but the customer success department is domain experts who help customers achieve their business outcomes.

 When should you go proactive?

 Now that everyone knows that customer success is essential, the question was, “when should the company start hiring CSMs”?

 The panel agreed that you need a customer success department when 20% of the customers are responsible for 80% of the total revenues.
 This will allow the CS department to focus on top customers by taking the help of data and insights along with sharing the learnings and customer success stories.